edge-servers/immunity-docs/user/wireguard.rst

    (update this to point to your WireGuard VXLAN VPN server).
 3. Select ``VXLAN over WireGuard`` from the dropdown as **VPN Backend**.
-4. When using VXLAN over WireGuard, OpenWISP takes care of managing IP addresses (assigning an IP address to each VPN peer).
+4. When using VXLAN over WireGuard, Immunity takes care of managing IP addresses (assigning an IP address to each VPN peer).
    You can create a new subnet or select an existing one from the dropdown menu.
-You can also assign an **Internal IP** to the WireGuard Server or leave it empty for OpenWISP to configure.
+You can also assign an **Internal IP** to the WireGuard Server or leave it empty for Immunity to configure.
    This IP address will be used by the WireGuard interface on server.
 5. We have set the **Webhook Endpoint** as